YoYotta LTO Library support

-Put the tapes into an HPE, IBM, MagStor, Oracle, Overland, Qualstar, Quantum, Spectra, StorageTek or Tandberg Library and let YoYotta Automation take control.
+Put the tapes into a Dell, HPE, IBM, MagStor, Oracle SAS, Overland-Tandberg, Qualstar, Quantum, Spectra, StorageTek or Tandberg Library and let YoYotta take control

-YoYotta Automation supports up to 4 drives and 160 tape slots.
+YoYotta Library supports up to 160 tape slots.
 Both mail slots and ordinary slots can be used for tapes, so no spaces are wasted.
 However it can be quicker to open just the mail slot on a library so the Export button will automatically move a tape into a mail slot.

 All tapes must have barcode labels

 The labels have a unique 6 character code with either L5, L6, L7, M8, L8 or L9 on the end for LTO-5, LTO-6, LTO-7, LTO-8 or LTO-9 tapes.
 For example 123456L5, ABCDEFL6, YO1234L6, 17376AL5.